swathi-vennela/swathi-vennela/README.md

 - 👩‍💻 I'm a CSE undergrad at IIIT-Sricity
 - 👩‍🔬 Eager to learn anything new
-- Not really smart / fast learner 🤷‍♀️, but a hard worker, trying to give my best at anything 🙆‍♀️
 - 🤖 I enjoy coding
 - ⚡ Fun fact: Half of my time gets wasted coz my brain keeps thinking in a single direction to solve something 🤧